Spanish New Year Writing Activity and Craft

-At the end of the year, it’s nice to reflect on the year to come!
-Whether you’re doing it before winter break, or shortly after your return from a longer holiday break, it’s nice to have students reflect on their hopes and goals for the coming year.
-The Spanish tradition of 12 grapes is fun to pair with a reflection and cultural lesson!
-Students enjoy creating a craft to display in the classroom while completing a writing activity that is perfect for novices!
+At the end of the year, it’s nice to reflect on the year to come.
+Whether you’re doing it before winter break or shortly after returning from a longer holiday break, this Spanish New Year Writing Activity and Craft is a great way to help students think about their hopes and goals for the coming year.
+The Spanish tradition of 12 grapes is fun to pair with reflection and a cultural lesson.
+Students enjoy creating a craft to display in the classroom while completing a writing activity that is perfect for novices.

 Watch the Video